 If you want more in-depth knowledge about this topic, read on.

-A proper combination of permissions and workflow status assignment is important to ensure that your custom role works exactly as intended.
+A proper combination of permissions and workflow status assignments is important to ensure that your custom role works exactly as intended.

 Even if a role is assigned to a correct workflow status, if it doesn't have the correct permissions, it will still limit the capabilities of that role.

 Let's take our example earlier.
 Let's say our custom role is now assigned to the writing workflow status.
 If the role doesn't have the View Tasks permission, this role won't be able to see the tasks page, which ultimately leads to them not being able to claim any tasks at all.
 How can you claim tasks when you can't see them?